ciarangreene84/hybrid_relational_document_example/README.md

 The purpose of this repo is to provide an example of a hybrid relational/document database which was sketched as a proof of concept/experiment.
 This example uses C# and MS SQL 2016.

+## Setup

+1. Clone/download this repo.
+2. Create the database by either:

+⋅⋅* Open the solution in Visual Studio and publish the database project to a HRDE database on your localhost.

+⋅⋅* Create a HRDE on your localhost and execute the ./Hrde.Database/dbo/Tables/Accounts.sql script.

+3. Open the solution in Visual Studio and run all unit tests.

 ## Problem

 We have a system which is deployed in multiple different territories.
 There is *universal* data structures/constraints/rules that hold true for all territories.
 There are also *specific* data structures/constraints/rules that apply only in specific territories.